DistroHopper39B/atv-linux-loader/README.md

-# Apple TV 1st Generation Example Code
+# Modern Linux on the Original Apple TV
-This project is intended as a reference implementation of everything involved in getting code to execute on an original Apple TV.
-Unlike [atv-bootloader](https://github.com/davilla/atv-bootloader), this project is permissively licensed and will compile with the latest versions of Clang without issue.

-## What's included
-* Standard C string and memory manipulation functions based on [Baselibc](https://github.com/PetteriAimonen/Baselibc)
-* 8x16 font and text console support with 32-bit color, line wrap, and scrolling (these functions are slow and not double buffered but get the job done)
-* Full printf support with [tinyprintf](http://www.sparetimelabs.com/tinyprintf/tinyprintf.php)

-## What's not included
-* Dynamic memory allocator
-* IDE or USB drivers
-* Free coffee
+This bootloader will allow you to boot Linux on an Apple TV (1st generation) and Intel Macs with 32-bit EFI (though for all but the MacBook2,1 consider using UEFI GRUB).
+Unlike [atv-bootloader](https://github.com/davilla/atv-bootloader) this bootloader will compile with modern Clang and boot distributions with giant ramdisks such as [Debian](https://debian.org).

+## How this loader works
+The original Apple TV is an EFI-based machine like Intel Macs, but can only boot Apple EFI files.

-## Testing this on your Apple TV
+## Installing this on your Apple TV
-**Note: Due to Linux's superior handing of GPT disks with non-standard partition types I highly recommend doing development of anything targeting the Apple TV on Linux.**
+**Note: Due to Linux's superior handing of GPT disks with non-standard partition types I highly recommend setting this up on Linux.**

+### Installing Linux
+Use a VM to install a 32-bit Linux distro (I recommend Alpine Linux, but Debian will work too).
+Image it over to (or directly install it to) either a USB flash drive or IDE hard drive.

+### Formatting the USB/Hard Drive (this should be done on Linux)
+* Install [GParted](https://gparted.org/) for your distro.
+* Connect a USB drive to your computer.
+* Open GParted and select your USB drive.
+* Resize the existing Linux partition.
+* Go to `Partition -> New`.
+Set the filesystem to `fat32` and the label to `boot`.
+* Apply the changes.
+* Select your new partition and go to `Partition -> Flags`, then check the `atvrecv` box.
+* Close GParted.
+The new partition should show up in your file manager's device list.
+If it doesn't, disconnect and reconnect it.

-### Build `atvlib`
+### Build `linux-loader-appletv`
 #### macOS
 * Install the Xcode CLI tools: `xcode-select --install`
 * Clone this repo and `cd` into it
-* Type `make` (ignore any warnings about deprecated 32-bit support)
+* Type `make KERNEL=/path/to/vmlinuz INITRAMFS=/path/to/initrd`, using the paths to the Linux kernel and initramfs from the installation you just made (ignore any warnings about deprecated 32-bit support)

 #### Linux
 * Install Clang, autoconf, automake, and libtool